astashov/liftosaur/blog/docs/index.md

 {% endplannercode %}

 `floor(reps[1] / 2)` makes sure that if there's a reminder when dividing by 2, we round it down.
 Like 5 / 2 -> 2.

+You usually would want to always add a condition on `setIndex`, to ensure you're running the update script at the right time, and also to distinguish initial run (wth `setIndex` == 0) and runs when you complete sets.

 We can also reuse the update scripts, similarly to the `progress: custom()` scripts, with `{ ...Squat }` syntax: